A-kly/School-Vault/CMPUT 379/Message Passing.md

 ```
 Can receive a message from anyone.
 Connfd is “file” descriptor for the connection, and clnt is who made the connection.
+**connfd** is the IP address that has been accepted and is now ready to send a message.
+(The phone has been picked up, we know the number on the other line.)
 ## Read()/Write()
 **Note that socket i/o is just like file i/o!**
 ```c